heptarch/heptarch.github.io/hacker/intro.md

 School does not work this way, and when teachers make the same quip about cheating, they are neglecting the systemic realities — the hoops to jump through, the boxes to tick, all those perverse incentives to fake it — that they help maintain.
-The day that cheating is unnecessary, there will be no cheating.<label for="sn-demo"
+The day that cheating is unnecessary, there will be no cheating.<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"
-       id="sn-demo"
+       id="sn-1"
        class="margin-toggle"/>
 <span class="sidenote">
   Or perhaps dramatically less cheating.